BladeWDR/ssb-tech-blog/content/posts/media-server-thoughts/index.md

 Another potential option is [Emby](https://emby.media), but while I've heard good things about it (Jellyfin happens to be a fork of it!)
 I have very little experience with it personally.

+Plex is still a viable option if you're not super technical and want to be able to share your media library easily with friends and family.
+Just know that running Plex does now come with some privacy implications.

+If you do go with Plex, make sure you follow the steps in this [Reddit comment](https://old.reddit.com/r/selfhosted/comments/180maoe/plex_crossed_a_line_with_your_week_in_review/ka7lzkv/) to disable most of the problematic "features".

 ## 2. What hardware do I need?

 The hardware requirements for running a basic, single person media server are more modest than you might expect.
 What I would recommend for someone getting started is a PC with a relatively recent Intel processor, 8GB of RAM, and an SSD boot drive.
-Something like an off-lease Dell Optiplex 3060 micro PC would work fine.
+Something like an off-lease Dell Optiplex 3060 micro PC from eBay would work fine.

-The reason for this?
+What's the reason for recommending an Intel CPU specifically?

-**QuickSync.**
+In short, **QuickSync.**

 Intel QuickSync is a hardware transcoding technology integrated into the iGPU on modern Intel CPUs.
-This means that you don't need a separate video card for handling transcoding tasks between different video formats.
+This means that you don't need a separate video card for handling transcoding tasks.

-Transcoding is important for media servers, as they often need to transcode one format to another on the fly.
+Transcoding is important for media servers, as they often need to transcode one video format to another on the fly.
 Without hardware transcoding, you'll be stuck with software transcoding, which will result in a ton of unnecessary CPU usage and power draw.

-It is by far the best in class when it comes to price to performance and performance per watt.
+QuickSync is by far the best in class when it comes to price to performance and performance per watt.

 That said, avoid the earlier iterations of QuickSync, as they were far less performant.

 Anything above 8th generation Intel should be sufficient for this task.
-Think i5-8500, i7-8700 - even the i3 variant would probably be enough for a low power machine.
+Think i5-8500, i7-8700 - even the i3 variant would probably be enough for a low power machine with only a few users.

 You'll also need some storage.
-This doesn't have to be anything special - if your data needs are modest, you can probably get away with a single hard drive, or even a USB external hard drive, if that's all you have.
+This doesn't have to be anything special - if your data needs are modest, you can probably get away with a single hard drive, or even a USB external hard drive, if that's all you have on hand and you want to get started.

 If you need more space, though, look into getting a NAS to store the media.
 This will be a separate box that your media server will talk to over the network in order to get to the media files.